 Report of Regents Professional Practice Committee to The Board of Regents

-Your Professional Practice Committee held its scheduled meeting on June 4, 2019.
-All members were present.
-Regent Kathleen M. Cashin was also present but did not vote on any case or action.
+Your Professional Practice Committee held its scheduled meeting on June 7, 2021.
+All Committee members participated in the meeting by video conference call.
+Chancellor Lester W. Young, Jr., attended the meeting, but did not vote on any case or action.

 Professional Discipline Cases

 Your Committee recommends that the reports of the Regents Review Committees, including rulings, findings of fact, determinations as to guilt, and recommendations, by unanimous or majority vote, contained in those reports which have been distributed to you, be accepted in 3 cases.
 In addition, your Committee recommends, upon the recommendation of the Committee on the Professions, that 46 consent order applications and 2 surrender applications be granted.